 The importance of branding in your marketing strategy can’t be overstated — even for small businesses.
 Your brand influences every aspect of your customers’ perceptions of your company.
 Branding builds trust, recognition, loyalty and reputation.

 According to Accenture, 66% of consumers say that a brand’s culture and transparency attract them to buy from a certain brand, and 62% want companies to stand up for the issues they are passionate about.
 This illustrates the impact of strong branding.
-Your brand has the potential to say so much about your company: its products or services, its customer relations, its employee relations, the promises it makes, the promises it keeps, its values, and even its societal goals.
+Your brand has the potential to say so much about your company’s:

 Consider Nike, a brand that leverages its strong brand identity across all its marketing strategies.
 Nike’s brand recognition extends beyond the iconic red swoosh of its logo.
 Even its short and powerful slogan “Just do it” is immediately identifiable to the majority of consumers.

-Brand Marketing: What Is the Relationship Between Brand & Marketing?
+Brand Marketing: What Is the Relationship Between Brand and Marketing?

 What is the difference between branding and marketing?
 It’s not uncommon to see people and companies using the two terms interchangeably, but they are actually two very distinct concepts.